ColumPaget/treasury.lua/README.md

-   get [lockbox] [key] -clip               get the value matching 'key' in a lockbox, and push it to clipboard get [lockbox] [key] -osc52              get the value matching 'key' in a lockbox, and push it to clipboard using xterm's osc52 command get [lockbox] [key] -totp               get the value matching 'key' in a lockbox, use it to generate a google-authenticator compatible TOTP code. entry [lockbox]                         enter 'data entry' mode for localbox shell [lockbox]                         enter 'shell' mode for localbox sync [path]                             sync key/value pairs from a lockbox file
+   get [lockbox] [key] -clip               get the value matching 'key' in a lockbox, and push it to clipboard get [lockbox] [key] -osc52              get the value matching 'key' in a lockbox, and push it to clipboard using xterm's osc52 command get [lockbox] [key] -totp               get the value matching 'key' in a lockbox, use it to generate a google-authenticator compatible TOTP code. get [lockbox] [key] -K                  use '-K' if you are using keyrings, but somehow have a bad key in your keyring. entry [lockbox]                         enter 'data entry' mode for localbox shell [lockbox]                         enter 'shell' mode for localbox sync [path]                             sync key/value pairs from a lockbox file